redmage840/shiningforce/README.md

 or they could gain a bonus to movement range at the start-of-turn<br>
 -Global effects are not tied to a unit, but have some effect on the environment.<br>
 -Global effects currently changing to being tied to locations.
 Only a cantrip gained later (Foul Familiar)<br>
-grants access to the units implementing global effects, but expect them to change.
+grants access to the units implementing global effects, but expect them to change.<b>
 -All effects have a 'level' determined by their caster that determine the difficulty of undoing them (dispel-like)<br>
 -Effects accumulated by a unit will be noted by name in the unit's context menu<br>
--Damage formula: damage = 5+attacker-stat minus defender-stat with minimum 1.
+-Damage formula: damage = 5+attacker_stat minus defender_stat with minimum 1.
 So equal stats tend to do 5 damage.<br>
 -Distributions of stats average around 5 for most units, with 10 being a soft limit of common units.
 Stats over 10<br>
 happen with exceptional/'boss' units and after stat boosting.
 This means that damage for most units ranges from<br>
 many 1's as weaker units try to damage exceptional units, 3-7 as fairly equal units trade damage, and 9-14 as<br>
 exceptional units attack normal units.
 There is no random factor for most damaging effects.<br>
--To hit formula: 50 plus (attacker-stat minus defender-stat) times five = probability of chance<br>
+-To hit formula: 50 plus (attacker_stat minus defender_stat) times five = probability of chance<br>
 -This means equal stats have 50 percent chance of hitting, with each point of difference in stats contributes 5<br>
 percent difference probability.
 To hit draws a random number to determine this probability of hitting.
 The stat<br>
 distributions of units means that many attacks center around a 50 percent chance of hitting, with extremes near<br>